Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Numerical Results

 \subsection{Ablation Study}

 In this section, we discuss the effectiveness of our neural network design by comparing with other reasonable approaches.
-In the following, we present the impact of the additional input features (cf. Sec. \ref{subseq:Method}), the choice of the loss function during the training, and the choice of the last activation function of the network.
+In the following, we present the impact of the additional input features, the choice of the last activation function of the network, and the choice of the loss function during the training.
+Resulting accuracies in MAE and root-mean-square error (RMSE) are shown in Table \ref{table:activationInputsMSEMAE}.